PowerShellEmpire/PowerTools/PowerView/README.md

     Invoke-UserHunterThreaded       -   threaded version of Invoke-UserHunter
-    Invoke-StealthUserHunter        -   finds all file servers utilizes in user HomeDirectories, and checks the sessions one each file server, hunting for particular users Invoke-UserProcessHunter        -   hunts for processes on domaain machines running under specific target user accounts
+    Invoke-StealthUserHunter        -   finds all file servers utilizes in user HomeDirectories, and checks the sessions one each file server, hunting for particular users Invoke-UserProcessHunter        -   hunts for processes on domain machines running under specific target user accounts
-    Invoke-UserEventHunter          -   hunts for user logon events in domain controller event logs
+    Invoke-ProcessHunter            -   hunts for processes with a specific name on domain machines Invoke-UserEventHunter          -   hunts for user logon events in domain controller event logs